Bicycle Retailer and Industry News

 A writer and editor with more than 20 years of publishing experience, Toby is one of the newest members of the BRAIN editorial team.
 His resume includes several years on the news and business copy desk at Southern California's Orange County Register before moving on to edit several entertainment and business trade publications, including Showbiz Daily and The Hollywood Reporter.
 As a longtime, though still woefully unskilled mountain biker, he is a frequent patron of the emergency rooms and urgent care facilities near BRAIN’s home base of Laguna Hills.
 And while his medical payments have helped adorn the schooners and yachts of several prominent orthopedic surgeons in the community, Toby has never been invited for so much as a harbor cruise.
 He lives in the mountain bike mecca of Fullerton—home of the famed and deadly Fullerton Loop—with his wife, daughter and two dogs.

-Steve is in his second stint at BRAIN.
-He was here at the beginning in 1992 while still working for a shop in Santa Fe, New Mexico.
+Stephen is in his second stint at BRAIN.
+He was here at the beginning in 1992 while still working for a bike retailer in Santa Fe, New Mexico.
 He wrote several articles for BRAIN's first issue and later joined the staff, eventually becoming managing editor and then executive editor.
 After leaving BRAIN in 1997 he worked for several news organizations including The Associated Press and VeloNews before rejoining BRAIN as web editor in 2011.
-He is based in Boulder, Colorado, and is an enthusiastic road, mountain bike and cyclocross rider.
+He is based in Longmont, Colo., and is an enthusiastic (but slow) road, mountain bike and cyclocross rider.

 Matt is one of the magazine’s original editors, penning his first article in BRAIN’s second edition in 1992.
 With a penchant for obscure parts, frames and brands, Matt ended up as the technical editor.
 He also had more bikes and bike parts in his garage than all the other editors combined.
 Matt said he’s looking forward to his 30-year sabbatical at the company and hopes to spend some of that “free” time walking around Interbike and checking out the goods instead of writing copy for the Show Daily.